-- Actual net section modulus used for comparison with the scantling requirements in Ch 6. - Actual effective net area of curved face plates, modelled by beam elements, used in Ch 7. - a) The effective net area, $A{eff-0.50}$, in mm2, is to be taken as:
+- Actual net section modulus used for comparison with the scantling requirements in Ch 6. - · Actual effective net area of curved face plates, modelled by beam elements, used in Ch 7. - a) The effective net area, $A{eff-n50}$ , in mm, is to be taken as: